ncoghlan/misc/notes/python3/questions_and_answers.rst

 between the introduction of Unicode support in Python 2.0 and inauguration of the `python-3000 mailing list`_ in March 2006.

-One of the most important guidelines for sane Unicode handling is to ensure that all encoding and decoding occurs at system boundaries, with all internal text processing operating solely on Unicode data.
+One of the most important guidelines for good Unicode handling is to ensure that all encoding and decoding occurs at system boundaries, with all internal text processing operating solely on Unicode data.
 The Python 2 Unicode model doesn't follow that guideline: it allows implicit decoding